A Word Away: A new film by Mollie Moore

 All accompanying images are stills from the film A Word Away.
 Courtesy of the author.

 A Word Away, a film by Mollie Moore, looks into the lives of a family through the eyes of a young man named Cosmo, who came to the United States from South Sudan due to ongoing conflict there.
-It is set in the state capital of Maine, Portland, along the rugged coastline of summertime.
+It is set in Portland, Maine, along the rugged coastline of summertime.

 A Word Away focuses on the emotional effects that relocating to a new home can have on individuals in the long term, as well as the short.
 In particular, the film shows the implications migration can have when people are not so readily welcomed into a new environment.
 Maine is known to be a predominantly conservative, white area of the United States, yet in parts there are large communities of new American citizens that have resided there for some time now, changing the fabric of the state.